AcoderRose/SVGenius/README.md

 - Go to the project directory

-- Launch the terminal and execute the following command: npm install
+- Launch the terminal and execute the following command: "`npm install`".

 ## Usage